matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 - Consequences: there may be some algorithms that are better for certain problems than others, but it is difficult to identify the best possible algorithm.
 We cannot possibly try every algorithm.
 - If we take a group of algorithms, it may be better off, since there is no best singular algorithm.

+Imagine the following situation:
+(see notes)
+Suppose each of the above lines is one linear classifier.
+On their own, they have a lot of errors, but when we use them together, we get a much better classi